Ebugo/traceex/README.md

 ### Note

 - Phone number in the signup page should be entered in E.164 format ie (with dailing code and number) e.g. +16175551212
-- To receive test tokens, visit the [AltLayer Faucet](https://devnet-faucet.altlayer.io/app) and use the address provided in [Deposit](https://traceex.vercel.app/dashboard/deposit/crypto) Page or reach out on discord to `claretnnamocha#1699`
+- To receive test tokens, visit the [AltLayer Faucet](https://devnet-faucet.altlayer.io/app) or [Metis Faucet](https://goerli.faucet.metisdevops.link) and use the address provided in [Deposit](https://traceex.vercel.app/dashboard/deposit/crypto) Page or reach out on discord to `claretnnamocha#1699`

 ### Screenshots